-- Water, one gallon of water per person per day for at least three days, for drinking and sanitation
+- Water (one gallon per person per day for several days, for drinking and sanitation)

-- Food, at least a three-day supply of non-perishable food
+- Food (at least a several-day supply of non-perishable food)

 - Battery-powered or hand crank radio and a NOAA Weather Radio with tone alert

 - First aid kit

-- Whistle to signal for help
+- Whistle (to signal for help)

-- Dust mask to help filter contaminated air and plastic sheeting and duct tape to shelter-in-place
+- Dust mask (to help filter contaminated air)

-- Moist towelettes, garbage bags and plastic ties for personal sanitation
+- Moist towelettes, garbage bags and plastic ties (for personal sanitation)

-- Wrench or pliers to turn off utilities
+- Wrench or pliers (to turn off utilities)

-- Manual can opener for food
+- Manual can opener (for food)

 - Local maps